Semantic-Org/Semantic-UI-React/docs/app/Component Guidelines.md

 These are things that have state, like a [Dropdown](http://semantic-ui.com/modules/dropdown.html).

 **Element**
-Stardust components exposes the jQuery element on the component as `element`:
+Stardust components expose the jQuery element on the component as `element`:

 ```jsx
 let checkbox = <Checkbox />;